for Cold Climate Housing and much more

 Of course, these water conservation devices will not work when added to already low flush toilets.
 There isn't enough water in a low flush toilet reservoir to work with this device.
 Some people don't realize they already have low flush toilets, and dual flush on a siphon action low flush won't work.
 (See "toilets" in the database for Australian "wash down" low flush dual flush toilets that do work.)
 So for those of you who are looking for the Dual Flush retrofit, that is why it is no longer in the stores.

-Keywords: Invention, Conservation, Environmental, Toilets, Water, Plumbing
+Keywords: Invention, Conservation, Toilets, Environmental, Water, Plumbing

 Article 1170